IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 ![](/doc_images/2-create-wizard.PNG)

 - Now you should see the create network wizard.
 Fill out the wizard and I'll meet you on the summary page.
+If anything confuses you just use the default settings.

 ![](/doc_images/3-create-summary.PNG)

-- Look over your choices and when finished click the "Create" button to get your blockchain network.
+- Look over your choices and when finished click the "Done" button to get your blockchain network.
+- Next you can select the number of peers for yourself.
+	- Make sure you add at least 1 peer.
+If its too late you can still create the peer later on.

 ![](/doc_images/4-resources-no-peers.PNG)